milesj/optimal/docs/usage.md

 # Usage

-All Optimal functionality is handled through a single function, `optimal()`, which requires a [struct](#struct), [blueprint](#blueprint), and optional configuration [options](#options).
+Most functionality is handled through a single function, `optimal()`, which requires a [struct](#struct), [blueprint](#blueprint), and optional configuration [options](#options).
 To understand its power, lets define a class that accepts an options object in the constructor.